abitofhelp/family-service/docs/SDD_FamilyService.md

 #### 7.1 Database Optimization
 - MongoDB uses embedded documents for efficient retrieval
 - PostgreSQL uses JSONB for flexible querying with indexes
+- SQLite uses JSON stored as TEXT for simple, file-based storage
+- All implementations use ServiceLib's database utilities for connection pooling, retries, and error handling
-- Both implementations support efficient lookups by ID
+- All implementations support efficient lookups by ID

 #### 7.2 Caching Strategy
 - No caching implemented in the current version